vincecare/Remote_T1/README.md

 # Remote_T1

-Testing remote 1 with python script
+Testing remote 1 with python script and do clone